-The exact data is used in Spilimbergo (2009) and is available from the American Economic Review's web site.
+The exact data are used in Spilimbergo (2009) and is available from the American Economic Review's web site.
 It is a unique panel data set of foreign students.
 The data forms an unbalanced panel comprising five year intervals between 1955 and 2000.
 The dependent variable, Polity2, is an index of democracy.
-Students Abroad (S) is the share of foreign students over population and Democracy in host countries (DH) is the average democracy index in host countries.
+S is the share of foreign students over population and democracy in host countries (DH) is the average democracy index in host countries.
 See Spilimbergo (2009) for more details on data sources.